This is part two in my series about how to survive that #assistantlife. Read part one here.

 9:00pm: At nine I do yoga — I do yoga every day, and when I don’t have drinks, I try and go running or lift weights.
 Keeping a workout schedule is important, but a challenge I’m still trying to figure out as I hate working out at night but need to keep my mornings free for writing.
 I go hiking and running on weekends so if I only do yoga during the week I don’t fall too far behind on my fitness goals.

 10:00pm: Read more of a book my boss gave me that one of our clients wrote.
-She actually bought the book back when she was an executive at ABC, so it’s cool to read it with the lens of someone behind the scenes.
+She actually bought the book back when she was an executive, so it’s cool to read it with the lens of someone behind the scenes.
 One of my favorite parts of my job is seeing how women in Hollywood persevere despite glass ceilings and obstacles that are ever-present in our industry.
 I manage to fall asleep at 10:30pm, so I can start the whole routine over again the next day.

 Working at an agency has been the hardest challenge I’ve ever taken on, a grad school-like boot camp on the industry.
 It’s high pressure and high stress at times, but I love my agency, my boss, and the people I work with, and every lesson I learn is worth it.
 I’m lucky to have been here for the past year, and excited for what’s to come.